SUICIDAL BUSINESS AS USUAL: Covid-19 is just the warm-up act — if we don’t address its causes: forest destruction and eating billions of animals.

 Covid-19 (SARS-CoV2) is just one single, not especially deadly virus humanity now faces.
 It’s not the first — and won’t be the last — new virus we bring into human populations because we continue to: 1) cut down wild forests and; 2) confine billions of animals, worldwide, into crowded, unnatural, industrially unsanitary conditions.

-Soon, 4 million people around the world will have died from the Covid-19 Coronavirus (Covid is short for: CO-rona VI-rus D-isease) and its variants.
-The over 1/2-million American lives lost exceed the number of Americans who died in WWI, WWII and the Vietnam War…combined.
+4 million people around the world have died from the Covid-19 Coronavirus (Covid is short for: CO-rona VI-rus D-isease) and its variants.
+The over 600,000 American lives lost exceed the number of Americans who died in WWI, WWII and the Vietnam War…combined.

 The seasonal flu kills 10-20,000 Americans each year — only 1/10th as deadly as Covid-19 (according to The World Health Organization).
 This is the key reason Covid-19 can’t be treated as cavalierly as the seasonal flu.
 If allowed to spread freely through our unhealthy population, 10x the number of old, sick and vulnerable people will die from this Coronavirus than from the seasonal flu.

 If you think this is a “third world” sanitary problem, think again: America has its own version of Chinese “wet markets” some Americans want to blame: they are U.S. animal factories slaughtering millions of cows and pigs — and literally billions of chickens — in crowded, unsanitary conditions.